How to take care of your dance shoes

-Satin shoes are generally more delicate than other kinds of dance shoes.
-Therefore there's a number of important steps to follow:
+Satin shoes are more delicate than other kinds of dance shoes.
+Therefore there are a number of important steps to follow:

-- Prep: With a soft bristle brush or dry cloth, brush away any dust or dirt.
-You risk rubbing the dirt into the fabric while you're cleaning if you skip this very important step.
+Prep: With a soft bristle brush or dry cloth, brush away any dust or dirt.
+Otherwise you risk rubbing the dirt into the fabric while you're cleaning.

-- Blot: Dampen a cloth with cold water and blot any stains, starting from the top of the shoe, following the grain of the fabric.
+Blot: Dampen a cloth with cold water and blot any stains.
+Start from the top of the shoe and follow the grain of the fabric.

 Deep Cleaning: If water isn’t enough to remove the stains from your shoes, try putting a small amount of hand washing liquid onto a damp cloth.
 Rub the cloth to produce a lather and dab any stains with the soapy cloth.